-There are simple things that you can do to make an impact include asking your male co-workers how they would like help gender diversity efforts in your organization.
-Inquire how you can work together to benefit from diversity efforts.
+There are simple things that you can do to make an impact include asking your male co-workers how they would like to help gender diversity efforts in your organization.
+Inquire about how you can work together to benefit from diversity efforts.
 In addition, I urge you to speak up at work.
 Inquire within your human resources department if gender diversity is an organizational objective and what opportunities are available for professional and leadership development.
 You can also form team chats about workplace diversity and any challenges that are faced.

 Be willing to ask the difficult questions as well.
 For example, as a female you will understand the challenges that you face from the lack of gender diversity; however, how does this affect your male counterparts?
 Are they willing to stand for parity?
 How does a lack of parity affect your industry?
 If each of us continues to ask questions that can open up conversations and discuss change, then we are persisting in our individual efforts towards gender parity.